-It’s a simple enough question, what is a website?
+It’s a simple enough question: what is a website?
 Or is it?

-According to one definition “A site or website is a central location of various web pages that are all related and can be accessed by visiting the home page of the website using a browser.”
-Now that’s about as clear as mud to someone who doesn’t know the first thing about the internet.
+According to one definition, “A site or website is a central location of various web pages that are all related and can be accessed by visiting the home page of the website using a browser.”
+Now, that’s about as clear as mud to someone who doesn’t know the first thing about the internet.
 So let me try and explain it a little easier.

-In the last 28 years since the first website was launched, we now have approx 1.3 to 1.8 billion websites (Jan 2018).
-Many either lie dormant or have very few visitors but never the less they are still websites hence their inclusion.
+In the last 28 years since the first website was launched, we now have approx. 1.3 to 1.8 billion websites (Jan 2018).
+Many either lie dormant or have very few visitors, but nevertheless, they are still websites, hence their inclusion.

-To access a website you need a browser such as Google or Bing.
-The browser is sometimes called a search engine which in many ways explains what it does.
+To access a website, you need a browser such as Google or Bing.
+The browser is sometimes called a search engine, which, in many ways, explains what it does.
 The first and most widely used browser that helped bring popularity to the internet was NCSA Mosaic.

-Essentially to find something you type it into the browser’s search bar and the search engine will then present you with various websites and images you can click on and view.
-Alternative if you know the website address (also know are a URL which is short for Universal Resurce Locator, you can put it in the address bar (it’s at the top of your browser) for example if you wanted to find this website you would type “https://www.squigglewebdesign.co.uk “ this would take you to my home page.
+Essentially, to find something, you type it into the browser’s search bar, and the search engine will then present you with various websites and images you can click on and view.
+Alternatively, if you know the website address (also know a URL, which is short for Universal Resource Locator, you can put it in the address bar (it’s at the top of your browser).
+For example, if you wanted to find this website, you would type “https://www.squigglewebdesign.co.uk.
+“This would take you to my home page.

-The world has changed due to the internet it is a much smaller place now and it certainly will be interesting to see where it takes us in the next 28 years.
+The world has changed due to the internet.
+It is a much smaller place now, and it certainly will be interesting to see where it takes us in the next 28 years.